amplifyeyecare-logo-base2-icon

 Once you get their input, you can use that to complete a symptom checklist.
 The next step is to take that checklist to one of our developmental optometrists in Chattanooga, TN, who can help review the checklist and conduct a pediatric eye exam or an in depth developmental vision evaluation to determine if your child has a vision problem that could benefit from a vision therapy program.

-Schedule your visit with our eye doctors for a pediatric eye exam at our state-of-the-art optometry clinic in Hixson, attracting patients from Chattanooga, Cleveland, and Middle Valley.
+Receive the best care by visiting us for a pediatric eye exam at our leading optometry clinic in Hixson, attracting patients from Chattanooga, Cleveland, and Middle Valley.
 Call (423) 321-8233 or fill out this form to make an appointment today.

 Visit a Children's Vision optometrist at an Amplify EyeCare practice near you: